 Sasets provides software for construction companies to replace paper forms with a mobile app, for a jump in efficiency.
 Time stamped, geotagged photographs may be added to the forms and information such as the weather can be entered automatically.
 The forms are transmitted instantly to the department where they are needed; a huge improvement on the old methods of sending forms in triplicate by post to departments which then had to re-enter the data.
 Project managers can receive accurate and up-to-the-minute progress reports and take timely corrective action if required.

 Electrowinning Technologies has a method for controlling the very large currents which are used in metal winning operations.
 By controlling these currents, electrowinning plants would improve both the quality and the quantity of the metals produced and would also reduce energy consumption.
 There are also applications in electrorefining, the main copper refining method used in Europe.

 Ibexis Technologies designed and manufactured self-contained dataloggers which operated in remote places, recording and transmitting data back to base either using the local mobile phone network or via a satellite.
-The company survives but is likely to close and we have written the value of the investment down to £0.
+The company was dissolved in November 2019.

 Message MissileMessage Missile was used by businesses to enable them to send messages to their customers based on their location.
-NotifU is a free app for use by the public.
-It opens with a map centered on the user's location and shows offers, which may be listed by type and proximity.
+NotifU was a free app for use by the public.
+It opened with a map centered on the user's location and showed offers, which may be listed by type and proximity.
 The first version of the software was completed in September 2013, and approved by Apple soon after.
 The business has now been closed and the company has been struck off the register at Companies House.
 After tax relief, the cash loss on investment was only £12,300.